mame82/misc/zalando_deeplink.md

         </activity>
 ```

-Ultimately the host-part and path path of Deep Links matching this scheme have to be handled by the application logic.
-Inspecting the code of the app, uncovers various Deep Link formats, which could trigger actions.
+Ultimately the host-part and path-component of Deep Links matching this scheme, have to be handled by the application logic.
+Inspection of the app code uncovers various Deep Link formats, which could trigger actions.
 A few examples:

 ```
 zalando://CUCA_CHAT...